Top JIRA Metrics to Boost Productivity

 Technical applications:

 Velocity chart: JIRA’s Velocity Chart displays work completed versus planned work, helping teams gauge their performance trends and establish realistic goals for future sprints.
+Velocity reports provide visual analytics of completed work over time, allowing teams to assess consistency and predictability in their delivery.

 Estimating story points: Story points assigned to tasks allow teams to calculate velocity and capacity more accurately, improving sprint planning and goal setting.

-Historical analysis for planning: Historical velocity data enables teams to look back at performance trends, helping identify factors that impacted past sprints and optimizing future planning.
+Historical analysis for planning: Historical velocity data enables teams to look back at performance trends, helping identify factors that impacted past sprints and optimizing future planning

-5. Cycle Time
+6. Cycle Time

 Technical applications: